shaargtz/ShelterBot/README.md

 - IBM Cloud Functions

 ## Watson
-Helps notify the donor of the current needs of the shelters so he can donate itesm that are critical for relief centers
+Helps notify the donor of the current needs of the shelters so he can donate items that are critical for relief centers.

 ## Hyperledger Fabric
 Keeps control of the items being used from the relief center, occupancy and refugee history.

 ## Ionic App
-App for the relief staff to keep control of the items being used and now what items are of critical importance in real tiem.
+App for the relief staff to keep control of the items being used and now what items are of critical importance in real time.